BhallaLab/moose-core/Docs/user/py/moose_cookbook.rst

 formats, or built within Python from MOOSE parts.

 The computations for such models are done by a set of objects:
 Stoich, Ksolve and Dsolve.
-Respectively, thse handle the model reactions and stoichiometry matrix, the reaction computations for each voxel, and the diffusion between voxels.
+Respectively, these handle the model reactions and stoichiometry matrix, the reaction computations for each voxel, and the diffusion between voxels.
 The 'Compartment' specifies how the model should be spatially discretized.